x15stack/azure-data-services-go-fast-codebase/solution/DeploymentV2/README.md

 ### :grey_question: What does it do?
 This script will:
- - Deploy all infra resources using terra
+ - Deploy all infra resources using terraform
  - Approve all private link requests
  - Build and deploy web app
  - Build and deploy function app